 Recognizing Autism in Adults

-Autism spectrum disorder (ASD) is a complex neurodevelopmental condition that affects communication, social interaction, and behavior.
-While autism is often diagnosed during childhood, many adults remain undiagnosed or are misdiagnosed with other conditions.
-Identifying autism in adults can be more challenging, as symptoms may be less obvious or masked by learned coping strategies.
-In this blog, we will explore some of the hidden signs of autism in adults and discuss the importance of early identification and support.
+Autism spectrum disorder (ASD) is a complex neurodevelopmental condition affecting communication, social interaction, and behavior.
+While often diagnosed in childhood, many adults remain undiagnosed or are misdiagnosed with other conditions.

 Subtle Social Difficulties

-• Struggling with maintaining eye contact
+• Difficulty maintaining eye contact

 • Difficulty interpreting body language, tone of voice, or facial expressions

-• Struggling with initiating or maintaining conversations
+• Struggles with initiating or sustaining conversations (especially "small talk")

 Sensory Sensitivities